drobledoruiz/heho_management/README.md

 # Functions to evaluate the potential benefits of a breeding management strategy for wild populations

-In this repository you find the functions and code to run simulations to:
+In this repository you find the functions and code to run simulations as presented in Robledo-Ruiz et al. (_submitted_) "Testing a novel _in-situ_ breeding management strategy for a critically endangered population".
+With these functions you can:
 1. Asses the presence and degree of inbreeding avoidance: _sample.random.pairs_ and _find.best.pairs_
-2. Estimate the potential benefits of implementing the breeding management strategy proposed by Robledo-Ruiz et al. (_submitted_) "Testing a novel _in-situ_ breeding management strategy for a critically endangered population": _select.pairs2split_ and _re.pair.lowest.avMSI_.
+2. Estimate the potential benefits of implementing the breeding management strategy proposed by Robledo-Ruiz et al. (_submitted_): _select.pairs2split_ and _re.pair.lowest.avMSI_.

 Contact: diana.robledoruiz@monash.edu